alercah/rado/design.md

 1. :heavy_exclamation_mark: It must be possible for a negative requirement to exist. *Example: In Metroid Prime, triggering the floaty jump bug requires that the player not have the Gravity Suit.*
-1. :heavy_check_mark: :heavy_exclamation_mark: It should be possible for every
-   location, item, and randomized requirement to be given both a human-readable name and one or more identifiers which can be easily referred to.
+1. :o: :heavy_exclamation_mark: It should be possible for every location, item, and randomized requirement to be given both a human-readable name and one or more identifiers which can be easily referred to.
 1. :heavy_check_mark: :heavy_exclamation_mark: It should be possible to factor